EMISSIONS REDUCTION INITIATIVES

 Measuring engine load

 In our Permian and Anadarko operating areas, we are testing instrumentation to measure engine load and calculate fuel consumption by incorporating engine data and manufacturer-published analytical tools.
-This will increase the accuracy of our reported GHG emissions from gas lift compressor engines and provide optimization data that will increase utilization and lead to a more efficient use of horsepower per well.
+In 2024, we installed instrumentation on 35 compressor engines which will increase the accuracy of our reported GHG emissions from gas lift compressor engines and provide optimization data that will increase utilization and lead to a more efficient use of horsepower per well.

 Powering drilling operations with electricity

-We are testing electrified drilling rigs in place of traditional dieselpowered generators, which will result in an estimated 50% reduction in drilling emissions per well and significantly reduced job-site noise levels.
-There are existing synergies in place as our pad sites already use electrical power once the wells start producing.
+We have trialed electrified drilling rigs in place of traditional diesel-powered generators, which resulted in lower drilling emissions per well and significantly reduced job-site noise levels.
+There are existing synergies in place, for example, our pad sites already use electrical power once the wells start producing.
 This effort required cross-team collaboration between electrical engineering, construction, production operations and our drilling team.
 We also worked closely with our supplier to create diesel redundancies to ensure seamless operations during utility-power upsets.
-We successfully drilled 10 wells using electric drilling rigs in 2022 and are evaluating opportunities to expand this program into 2024.
+We successfully drilled over 15 wells using electric drilling rigs to-date and are evaluating opportunities to expand this program going forward.

 Expanding our electric-drive portfolio